oneapi-src/oneAPI-tab/README.rst

 is uploaded, click on its name to view and then copy the URL from your browser to the google doc.

 When meeting notes are complete, publish them to GitHub as a PDF.
-Go to `mirror workflow`_, and select *Run workflow* and then *Run workflow*.
+Mirroring is triggered automatically once a day.
+If you do not want to wait, go to `mirror workflow`_, and select *Run workflow* and then *Run workflow*.
 When you see the green check, it is published.
 Look at `mirroring yaml`_ to get the URL.
 For example, see `Cross-tab PDF`_.

 .. _presentations: https://github.com/oneapi-src/oneAPI-tab/tree/main/cross-tab/presentations
 .. _`mirror workflow`: https://github.com/oneapi-src/oneAPI-tab/actions/workflows/mirror-google-docs.yaml